Water flossers are an alternative to string floss

 In theory, it works.
 Waterpik has done its own research and found it to be effective at removing stains.

 In practice, people are often disappointed.
 It is an expensive solution that doesn’t deliver the tooth whitening results most would expect from Waterpik calling it a “whitening” water flosser.
 It is only ever going to remove extrinsic staining.
-It won’t change the natural colour of the teeth like professional bleaching.
+It won’t change the natural color of the teeth like professional bleaching.

 Oral-B is a major player in the oral care space.
 It has produced water flossers in the past, the Oxyjet being the most well-known.